- THE CINCINNATI KID (1965)

 It turns out that his student is very talented, and he becomes his most difficult opponent.
 At one point, they will face each other in a high-stakes poker game.
 A classic story of a student who has surpassed the teacher!

-This is a Hong Kong movie set in Macau.
-The plot may seem kind of cliché – a young man who plays poker online risks losing his inheritance if he can’t show he is mature enough to take over his father’s business.
-Even if the concept sounds simple, the execution is really excellent, so the movie is good to watch.
+“Poker King” is a Hong Kong movie set in Macau.
+The plot may seem kind of cliché – a young man who plays online poker risks losing his inheritance if he can’t show he is mature enough to take over his father’s business.
+Even if the concept sounds simple, the execution is really excellent, making it a great poker movie to watch both with your friends or by yourself.

 What’s more, it is worth watching even for the pure love and passion for poker it shows.
 Keep in mind that it is a poker movie from the part of the world where gambling has been unavailable until recently, so it shows a really fresh perspective.